Breaking News | Lewandowski poised to take FIFA award from Messi and Ronaldo

 Lewandowski’s stellar season for all-conquering Bayern has already been recognised by UEFA who awarded the Polish striker European player of the year in October.
 Danish striker Pernille Harder, who is among the FIFA finalists, won the women’s award.

-While Lewandowski could become only the second player to interrupt the 13-year Messi-Ronaldo hegemony, the women’s award could also could also break a long trend.
+While Lewandowski could become only the second player to interrupt the 13-year Messi-Ronaldo hegemony, the women’s award could also break a long trend.

 Messi is the holder of the men’s award while American Megan Rapinoe won the women’s prize last year.